maabed/karak-dashboard-docs/source/index.html.md

 ```
 ### Ranges

-In order to use the Ranges slider you will have to include two CSS files the first one defines the basic look for the slider and the second one for the theme you choose and the JS file for the library.
+In order to use the Ranges slider you will have to include two CSS files the first one defines the basic look for the slider and the second one for the theme you choose in addition to the JS file for the library.